equinor/radix-public-site/public-site/docs/src/guides/build-and-deploy/index.md

 - When values for `build secrets` defined in radixconfig.yaml, are updated, the next pipeline job will build all components and jobs.
 :::

-The [`build-deploy`](../../start/workflows/) pipeline builds and deploys Docker files for components and jobs that do not have the [`image`](../../references/reference-radix-config/#image) property set in [`radixconfig.yaml`](../../references/reference-radix-config).
+The [`build-deploy`](../../start/workflows/) pipeline builds and deploys container images from Docker files for components and jobs that do not have the [`image`](../../references/reference-radix-config/#image) property set in [`radixconfig.yaml`](../../references/reference-radix-config).
 The location of the Docker file for each component and job is defined in the [`dockerfileName`](../../references/reference-radix-config/#dockerfilename) and [`src`](../../references/reference-radix-config/#src) properties.

 A `build-deploy` pipeline job can be created manually from [`Radix Web Console`](https://console.radix.equinor.com/) or [`Radix CLI`](../../docs/topic-radix-cli/), or automatically when code is pushed to the application's Github repository, if a [GitHub webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) is configured.
 Instructions on how to configure a Github webhook can be found in the `Webhook` section on the application's configuration page in Radix Web Console.

-For manually created pipeline jobs, Radix will always build all components and jobs.
-When a pipeline job is created from a Github webhook, Radix compares the commit ID from the webhook request body with the commit ID of the active deployment to detect which directories have changed.
-The list of changed directories are then compared to the directory where the Docker file for each component and job is located, and if any of the changed directories are equal to, or a child of the Docker file directory, a new image is built for the component or job.
-Radix will *reuse* the image from the current active deployment for components and jobs that have not changed.
+For manually created pipeline jobs, Radix will always build container images for all components and jobs.
+When a pipeline job is created by a Github webhook, Radix compares the commit ID from the webhook request body with the commit ID of the active deployment, to detect which directories have changed.
+The list of changed directories are then compared to the path of the Docker file for each component and job.
+If any of the changed directories are equal to, or a child of the Docker file path, a new image is built for the matching component or job.
+Radix will reuse the image from the current active deployment for components and jobs that have not changed.

 When Radix detects that `radixconfig.yaml` or `build secret` values have changed, all components and jobs are built.

-If no changes are detected, and [`sub-pipline`](../sub-pipeline/) is not configured, the pipeline job is stopped with status `Stopped no changes`.
+If no changes are detected, and [`sub-pipeline`](../sub-pipeline/) is not configured, the pipeline job is stopped with status `Stopped no changes`.

 #### Example